Babiak History, Family Crest & Coats of Arms

 Babiak Settlers in United States in the 20th Century

-Deonizy Babiak, aged 41, who emigrated to the United States from Buczacz, Austria, in 1907
+- Deonizy Babiak, aged 41, who immigrated to the United States from Buczacz, Austria, in 1907

-Bazyli Babiak, aged 41, who emigrated to the United States from Lakie, Austria, in 1909
+- Bazyli Babiak, aged 41, who immigrated to the United States from Lakie, Austria, in 1909

-Andras Babiak, aged 25, who emigrated to America from Szlatina, Hungary, in 1910
+- Andras Babiak, aged 25, who immigrated to America from Szlatina, Hungary, in 1910